Tongan PM and democracy campaigner 'Akilisi Pohiva dies, aged 78

-The Tongan prime minister and long-time democracy campaigner, 'Akilisi Pohiva, has died.
+The Tongan Prime Minister and long-time democracy campaigner, 'Akilisi Pohiva, has died.

 The 78-year-old had been medevaced to Auckland yesterday, suffering from pneumonia.

-Starting life as a school teacher, Mr Pohiva grew to become one of the stalwarts of Tonga's pro-democracy movement.
+Starting life as a school teacher, Pohiva grew to become one of the stalwarts of Tonga's pro-democracy movement.

-A constant thorn in the side of the monarchy and nobility, Mr Pohiva's lifelong battle for representation has seen him fired from the public service and charged with sedition.
+A constant thorn in the side of the monarchy and nobility, Pohiva's lifelong battle for representation has seen him fired from the public service and charged with sedition.

-But he maintained support among the people, who repeatedly voted him into the Tongan parliament after he was first elected in 1987, making him the longest-serving people's representative.
+But he maintained support among the people, who repeatedly voted him into Parliament after he was first elected in 1987, making him the longest-serving people's representative.

 In 1992, he told RNZ that democracy would eventually come to Tonga.